Eliaz-LR/Personal-website-v2/src/assets/articles/Unity3d_ghost_collision_tips.md

 ## Solution 3 : The best and simplest solution
 Finally, after a lot of research, I found a simple solution that worked for me.
 This solution simply consists of lowering the ["Default Contact Offset"](https://docs.unity3d.com/ScriptReference/Physics-defaultContactOffset.html) value in the Physics page of Project Settings.
+This is, however, not guaranteed to be a silver bullet since it depends a lot on the size of your objects.